IFPRMENA/arabspatialblog/_posts/blog/2014-10-21-the-region-will-be-unable-to-halve-hunger-by-2015.md

 ---
 layout: blog
 published: true
-title: The Region Will Be Unable To Halve Hunger By 2015
+title: The Region Will be Unable to Halve Hunger by 2015
 category: blog
 language: english
 comments: true